Mapua Health Centre

 Dr Tim Phillips provides full-body skin checks and minor surgery for removal of skin cancers and other suitable skin lesions.
 Please see Brochure

-Appointments can be made with Dr’s Tim Ewer and Anne O’Reilly for complementary medicine consultations.
+Appointments can be made with Dr’s Tim Ewer for integrative medicine consultations.
 Please see Link

 Mapua Health Centre has a fully equipped hyperbaric oxygen chamber.
 For further information please see Link